cchen32/CNN_Lab03/README.md

 ### Conclusions:
 * In smaller arrays, linear search runs faster.
 However, within a larger one, there is stronger evidence showing that binary searches are much, much faster.
+Our threshold for a seemingly faster binary array is about size 1000.
 * The larger the array gets, the slower linear search becomes, whereas binary search only takes a fraction of the time.